Where will this take me?

 Average salary per year?

 The annual median salary earned by a Bachelor of Science graduate was $55,000.
-For more information please click here.
+More information.

 Employment prospects for Science Technicians to 2018, is expected to be average.
-For more information please click here.
+More information.
 (Science Technicians perform tests and experiments, and provide technical support functions to assist with research, design, production and teaching in chemistry, earth sciences, life sciences, and physical sciences.)

 Biomedical Technician, Biomedical Engineering Technician, Technical Assistant, R&D Assistant, Quality Control Technician, Quality Assurance Officer, Systems Analyst, Lab Technician, Science Technician, Science Officer.